openmpf/openmpf-docker/CONTRIBUTING.md

 not, then don't run that command.

 Execute the command that begins with `docker run` to build OpenMPF with your code.
 Skip the step to run `docker-generate-compose-files.sh`.
-That should be not be necessary unless you want to use a new registry or image tag.
+That should not be necessary unless you want to use a new registry or image tag.
 Then follow the rest of the steps in that section to build the Docker images.
 Then run the steps in the [Run OpenMPF using Docker Compose](README.md#run-openmpf-using-docker-compose) section to deploy them.